ossf/scorecard/README.md

 ### FAQ

-See the [FAQ](docs/faq.md) for answers to Frequently Asked Questions about Scorecards.
+See the [FAQ](docs/faq.md) for answers to Frequently Asked Questions about Scorecard.